Self-Employed Mortgages

 Conventional loans

-A traditional conventional mortgage loan is a great option for employed and self-employed borrowers who claim enough adjusted gross income on their tax returns in order to qualify.
+A traditional conventional mortgage loan is a great option for W-2 employees and self-employed borrowers who claim enough adjusted gross income on their tax returns in order to qualify.
 The underwriter will need to do a full analysis of all pages of your tax returns.
 Conventional loans are considered a full documentation loan.

 DSCR loans